 Go to the ‘Parameters’ tab in a sidebar.
 Here you will see all the 54 parameters you can check in Netpeak Spider.

 The most crucial feature that differs the tool from its competitors is that you can select specific parameters you want to analyze…yes you hear me well 😎

 For instance, if you only need to analyze site content or internal links, you can select all parameters from the corresponding group and disable all the others.
 This will significantly speed up the crawling process and free you from manual filtering at the end.

-If you are doing SEO on a regular basis, you know that certain stuff require checking a set of parameters.
+If you are an SEO specialist, you know that certain stuff requires checking a set of parameters.
 That’s why you can create custom templates that will include specific parameters for the corresponding tasks…sweet! 😋 Create them once and then you will need a single click to change them according to your task.

 There’s more customization ahead.
 On the Restrictions‘ tab of crawling settings, you can set custom issue restrictions.
 That means if you don’t agree that the response time of 1 second has to be defined as an issue, you can set your own max limit.
 Lovely ☺️

 Just like parameters, crawling settings are highly customizable.
 It’s easy to get lost in numerous checkboxes.
 Fortunately, each setting has an informative tooltip describing its purpose.

 The first two setting tabs called ‘General’ and ‘Advanced’ contain all the main crawling settings.

 You can set up:

 - Crawling speed (a number of simultaneous threads, the delay between requests, maximum response timeout).